 • Question assessing personal disposition—Describe (briefly) a hard truth you have learned about yourself as an adult.
 How did you learn about it?
 How have you responded to that knowledge?

-• Two (2) online letter of recommendation forms from professional sources addressing the ability of the applicant to become a counselor, academic strengths, and potential.
-Recommenders will be sent an automatic email to complete this online letter of recommendation form during time of application.
+Recommenders will be sent an automatic email to complete the online recommendation form during time of application.
 Please have recommenders’ first names, last names, and emails at time of application.

-4. Send ALL official transcripts from previously attended institutions
+5. Send ALL official transcripts from previously attended institutions

 graduatestudies@adams.edu (for electronic official transcripts)